andonutts/code-foo-8/README.md

 ### Implementation

 The path calculation is implemented using a recursive algorithm that checks each adjacent "tile" in the grid.
 By checking adjacent tiles in a specific order (north, then east, then south), every possible path to the destination can be found in a manner similar to the traversal of a tree data structure.
 Visited tiles are marked as untraversable (potholes) in order to avoid backtracking and infinite loops.
-Since this solution takes advantage of recursion, input grids can be any size.
+Since this solution takes advantage of recursion, input grids can be of any size.

 In `ChickenRoad.java`, the algorithm is implemented by the method